Last modified: 2020-05-18 | Approximate reading time 5 mins

 Cellulose is exceptionally affordable.
 However, it should be mentioned that it can be quite difficult to install.
 Moreover, since this material is sensitive to humidity, it will be necessary to install a vapour barrier and an air barrier.
 This material has an R-value (which determines its insulation performance level) of 3.6 per inch, which means that it is a good thermal insulation product.
 Once it has been treated, it is resistant to flames, mould as well as corrosion.
 It also has good soundproofing properties, so it’s perfect for apartment living!

-This natural insulation material is environmentally-friendly due to the fact that it is biodegradable, abundant, recycled and recyclable.
+This natural insulation material is environmentally-friendly because it is biodegradable, abundant, recycled and recyclable.
 There are no known health risks associated with cellulose, except during the installation process, so do be safe if taking the job on yourself.

 Hemp is sold as an insulation material in the form of panels, mattresses, or loose.
 It is also used to make hemp concrete or hemp mortar.
 This material is used to insulate exterior walls, roofs, floors and partitions.
 It is readily available across Canada and can be found at fairly affordable prices.